 What version can I deposit?
 Usually, the version you're permitted to archive is the accepted manuscript, also called a postprint.
 This is the final version you submitted to the publisher after peer review and revisions but before copy editing and layout.
 It's often a Word or LaTeX document.

-You didn't save your postprint: Are you sure?
+You didn't save your postprint?
+Are you sure?
 Look again.
-Try file cabinets, too.
+Check in your email "sent" folder.
 If you only have a hard copy … that’s OK.
 We can scan it.

 Always save your postprints.
 Did we mention that you should always save your postprints?